yudhanjaya/pseudowrite/README.md

 https://github.com/yudhanjaya/pseudowrite/assets/16394240/00423dce-a87b-46be-8a88-7a700fdc880c

+To use this tool, download and run Pseudowrite_public.ipynb from this repo.
+It should work as in Google Collab.
+See https://www.codecademy.com/article/how-to-use-jupyter-notebooks on how to run Jupyter notebooks.

 This tool is not, under any circumstances, to be used for any commercial purpose.
 Any use of this tool for commercial purposes is a copyright violation.
 By using or modifying this tool you accept these conditions.